oddbird/set-your-code-free-preso/slides.rst

 .. note::

+   * --
+   * I like reading code.
+I will read code to find a bug, to fix a bug, or to better understand how your library does what it does.
-   I like reading code.
-But if I have to read your code to figure out how to use your thing -- I'm gonna decide to just write it myself instead.
+   * But if I have to read your code to figure out how to use your thing -- I'm gonna choose a different library, or just write it myself instead.

-   Auto-generated API docs don't count.
+   * Auto-generated API docs don't count, unless your API is very simple.
+A long list of functions and classes with their docstrings is something I can get from reading your code.

-   How to write docs: another easy choice.
+   * How to write your docs: fortunately another easy choice.

-   I spent like a year thinking I should do this, but I thought it would be painful.

-   It is sooo easy, there is just no excuse not to do it.
+   * --
+   * And so is where to host it.
+   * The combination of Sphinx and Read The Docs makes it so ridiculously easy to put beautiful, usable docs online, it's a shame not to take advantage of that by writing some!

 ----